sakeefh/Cinema-E-booking-Website/README.md

 # Cinema-E-booking-Website

-This project is a web application designed for movie enthusiasts to browse, book tickets, and manage their bookings securely online.
+This project is a full-stack web application designed for movie enthusiasts to browse, book tickets, and manage their bookings securely online.
 It provides a user-friendly interface for users to search for movies, view showtimes, and reserve seats conveniently from their devices.
+The tech stack used for this project was `React.js`, `Bootstrap`, `Django` and `MySQL`

+## Key Features

+### For Users:
+- **Browsing Movies:** Easily browse through our extensive collection of movies, filtering by genre, release date, or popularity.
+- **Viewing Showtimes:** Check real-time showtimes for each movie, ensuring you never miss out on your favorite films.
+- **Reserving Seats:** Select preferred seats in the theater with just a few clicks, ensuring the best view of the action.
+- **Forget Password:** Reset your password securely via email in case you forget it.

+### For Administrators:
+- **Managing Promo Codes:** Add, edit, or remove promo codes to offer discounts and special offers to users.
+- **Account Management:** Easily disable or activate user accounts as needed for security and integrity.
+- **Monitoring Transactions:** Track bookings, payments, and user activities with comprehensive transaction logs.
+- **Content Management:** Update movie listings, add new releases, and manage theater information to keep the platform up-to-date.

-## Technologies Used
+## Additional Features:

-- **Frontend:**   `Javascript`, React.js, Bootstrap
-- **Backend:** Django
-- **Database:** MySQL
+- **Responsive Design:** Enjoy a seamless experience across devices with our responsive web application design.
+- **Email Notifications:** Receive email confirmations for bookings and reminders for upcoming showtimes.

 ## Home Page